Apartment block opposite the Stasimuseum, Berlin

 Ostalgie: nostalgia for aspects of life in the former GDR

-This system of absurdity was the balance of fear: the cold war between rival paradigms of thought.
-This was divided land, East and West, but within East Germany was also a divided mentality: a society benefiting from the ‘gifts’ socialism and a society struggling to escape from the malign might and paranoid mindset of Russian control.
+This project investigates the contradictory ways in which this is still evident today, from the museum visitors using listening devices that are reminiscent of surveillance devices, to the perfectly preserved interrogation rooms at the Berlin-Hohenschönhausen Memorial.
+My project seeks to both document and interrogate this nostalgia by visiting the museums that preserve the artefacts, literally the offices and prisons.
+There is a dichotomy on display where the Sozialistische Einheitspartei Deutschlands party promoted itself as a self-sufficient cultural powerhouse, an idealised society, yet enforced a system of control that was indicative of the balance of fear, the cold war between rival paradigms of thought.
+This was divided land, East and West, but within East Germany was also a divided mentality: a society benefiting from the ‘gifts’ of socialism and a society struggling to escape from the malign might and paranoid mindset of Russian control.

 Trabant tour, Berlin